Do you want to succeed on the TOEFL speaking exam?

 Good example: Working in a law firm in downtown LA.
 Maybe I will have even started a family…

 Generally, the TOEFL speaking exam is not difficult, and like they say, practice makes perfect!
 So grab some friends who speak English well and start practicing with them.
-All you need to do is go over past exam papers and remember the above seven tips.
+All you need to do is go over past exam papers and remember the above six tips.
 And as always, stay calm and think before you speak.